Altyn777/Altyn777/README.md

 ### Hi there 👋
+- 🔭 I’m currently working on IoT project

-- 🌱 I’m currently improving my sills.
+- 🌱 I’m currently learning CI/CD and Next.js
+- 💬 Ask me about protocols
 - 📫 How to reach me: **darzeeia@gmail.com**

 ## My skills